 The Center for Trans Futures

 The Center for Trans Futures is a trans led 501(c)(3) nonprofit based in Richmond, Virginia.
-We’re building sustainable community infrastructure for trans people through education, public health, mutual support, and material access.
+We’re building sustainable community infrastructure for trans people through education, public health, mutual support, and material access (aka tangible resources).
 Our work is grounded in a simple principle: trans people are the experts on our own lives.
 When trans people lead the design, governance, and delivery of programs, outcomes, safety, dignity, and sustainability improve.
-This is not about exclusion, but about self-determination, accountability, and building systems that actually work for our community.

 Why we exist

 Many institutions claim to serve everyone while repeatedly failing trans people in practice.
-These failures show up across housing systems, healthcare, emergency planning, and community safety structures.
-Trans people are often required to educate providers, tolerate intolerance, or accept unsafe conditions in exchange for basic access.
+These failures show up across housing systems, healthcare, emergency planning, and community safety.
+Trans people are often required to educate providers, tolerate intolerance, or accept unsafe conditions to have basic needs met.

 What trans led means